thomashartm/gadgeto-scanner/README.md

 For each situation, the container and the profile can be equipped with the fitting gadget.

 Each check uses of a set of underlying tools such as nmap or sslyze.
-The application uses a Dockerized Kali environment which has those tools preinstalled.
+The application uses a dockerized Kali environment which has the required tools preinstalled.

+# Why
+Because it costs a lot of time to pre execute the automation part of each pen testing phase and th eplethora of tools over and over again.
+Additionally each environment may have ifferent pre conditions and a slightly different stack.
+So it makes sense to prepare and mantain different tools setups and configurations.

 # Run it